 1. One dependency bundles huge

-puppeteer (ships Chromium ~170 MB), canvas, sharp, @ffmpeg/core, tensorflow.js, playwright — native / browser-engine deps are the usual culprits.
-Looks like you only imported one function; in reality the entire binary ends up in the bundle.
+puppeteer (ships Chromium, ~170 MB), playwright, canvas, sharp, @ffmpeg/core, @tensorflow/tfjs-node — native or browser-engine deps are the usual culprits.
+It looks like you only imported one function; in reality the entire binary lands in the bundle.

-Error: The Serverless Function "api/screenshot" is 187 MB which exceeds the maximum size limit of 50 MB.
+Error: The Serverless Function "api/screenshot" is 287 MB which exceeds

 2. Static assets not compressed or duplicated

-Unoptimized images (4 MB JPGs), entire font families with all weights and all character sets (hundreds of KB per woff2), or the same image referenced from both public/ and src/assets/ ending up twice in the final bundle.
+Unoptimized images (4 MB JPGs), entire font families with every weight and character set (hundreds of KB per woff2), or the same image referenced from both public/ and src/assets/ so it ships twice.
+On Cloudflare this can also trip the file-count cap (20,000 files on Free) rather than a size cap.

 3. tsconfig doesn’t exclude tests / examples / dev tooling